Choc'late Allen

-Choc'late Allen (born 19 June 1993) is a child activist who arose to national awareness in early 2007 by engaging in a 5-day fast in an effort to promote the concept of taking personal responsibility for individual thoughts and actions, in order to treat with social issues plaguing Trinidad and Tobago.
-During her fasting process, the young CEO of Caribbean Vizion (a nonprofit youth organization), received visits from many citizens and dignitaries, including then-opposition leader Kamla Persad-Bissessar and then-Prime Minister Patrick Manning.
+Choc'late Allen (born 19 June 1993) is a Trinidad and Tobago activist and CEO of Caribbean Vizion (a nonprofit youth organization).

+In early 2007 she engaged in a 5-day fast in an effort to promote the concept of taking personal responsibility for individual thoughts and actions and addressing social issues in Trinidad and Tobago.
+During her fast, she received visits from citizens and dignitaries, including the opposition leader Kamla Persad-Bissessar and Prime Minister Patrick Manning.

-With the various school motivational school tours and projects that Allen has embarked on during this "100% crime-free" initiative, Allen is committed to her programs and always sticking to her vision of creating a peaceful society by us accepting personal responsibility for our actions.
+As part of her "100% Crime-Free" inititive, Allen conducted motivational school tours and other community projects focused on personal responsibility and violence prevention.

 Allen also formed youth committees of young persons under the age of 17 who have the same goal of making a positive impact on youths and society; and who are interested in being effective, future leaders.